murymi/murymi.github.io/x86_boot.md

 echo $GRUB_CFG > iso/boot/grub/grub.cfg
 cp a.out iso/boot/a.out
 grub-mkrescue -o os.iso iso
-qemu-system-i386 -cdrom os.iso
 ```

 This script builds the ISO and prepares it for GRUB to load.
-Then, it fires up QEMU, so you can see the **sweet 'H'** on the screen, proving that all your work wasn't in vain.

 ### Running the Program